Pierre

 • What Is France In French: A Little Guide

 What is ‘France’ in French?
 This might be an easy question for francophiles and francophones to answer.
-But we should never take for granted that for many the answer is not so obvious.
-So here is how French speakers say it… with further interesting facts to learn about the word.
+But we should never take for granted that, for many, the answer is not so obvious.
+So here is how French speakers say it… with further exciting facts to learn about the word.

 What is ‘France’ in French?